Convexus-Protocol/AMM-docs/core-layer/pool/initialization.md

 )
 ```

-- Params:
 - `sqrtPriceX96`: The initial sqrt price of the pool, as a [Q64.96](/commons/q6496.md)
 - `tick`: The initial tick of the pool, i.e. log base 1.0001 of the starting price of the pool